Template Filling for Controllable Commonsense Reasoning: Dataset

-\subsection{Task Setup}
+\paragraph{Task Setup :}

-To collect our dataset, we use amazon mechanical turk platform \footnote{\url{https://www.mturk.com/}}.
-We paid an average of \textdollar0.50 for each datapoint and on average.
+To collect our dataset using crowdsourcing, we use amazon mechanical turk platform \footnote{\url{https://www.mturk.com/}}.
 Each datapoint took $\sim$120 seconds to annotate, and we paid an average of \textdollar15 per hour.
 Additionally, we used a filtering step to select master annotators with an approval rate of more than 90\%.
 All the turkers were given specific instructions to input only factual information and not opinionated statements.
 Specifically, the turkers were instructed to use the following sources: \textit{CDC\footnote{\url{https://www.cdc.gov/}}, WebMD\footnote{\url{https://www.webmd.com/}}, Healthline\footnote{\url{https://www.healthline.com/}}} and \textit{Mayo Clinic\footnote{\url{https://www.mayoclinic.org/}}}.
-The annotators were instructed to give a template, and atleast two corresponding sentences that matches the template.
-The statistics of the data are shown in table \ref{tab:dataset_stats} and some qualitative examples from the dataset are given in the table \ref{tab:examples_dataset}.
+The annotators were also instructed to give a template, and at least two corresponding sentences that matches the template.
+The statistics of the data are as follows: the average sentence length was about \textit{14.57} words, with mean 2.4 slots per template.
+Some qualitative examples from the dataset are given in the table \ref{tab:examples_dataset}.
 Overall, our dataset contains about 7000 template-sentence pairs with about 3600 unique templates.
+Once the templates are collected, the authors post-process the data to verify each template-expansion pair for correctness and validate that we do not have any identifying information like proper names.
+We then create a standard 70/10/20 train/val/test split.